hashicorp/se-terraform-vault-workshop/docs/azure/tfe/slides-tfe.md

 .center[.lab-header[🔒 Lab Exercise 9b: Solution]]
 <br><br>
 .center[![:scale 100%](images/standard_a1_v2.png)]
-The Sentinel policy you created earlier checks any Azure Virtual Machines that appear in the plan, and looks at the configured vm_size.
+One of the Sentinel policies we enabled checks any Azure Virtual Machines that appear in the plan, and looks at the configured vm_size.
 This is compared to the list of approved types which includes only **Standard_A0** and **Standard_A1**.
 Anything outside of these two approved sizes of VM will be flagged by Sentinel.

 There's no single correct answer to this lab.
 You may decide that partner 1 doesn't need such a large VM for their development work.
 Or partner 2 might grant an exception and use their admin powers to override the Sentinel failure.
 Or perhaps the new VM size could be added to the Sentinel rule to allow it as a new option.